rsmeghana8/Traffic_signs_detection/README.md

 ### Goals

-The objective of this project is to implement an image and video object detection classifier using transfer learning the pretrained YOLOV8 model from the [Ultralytics](https://ultralytics.com/) on a custom dataset
+The objective of this project is to implement an image and video object detection classifier using transfer learning on the pretrained YOLOV8 model from the [Ultralytics](https://ultralytics.com/) using a custom dataset

 ## Documentation
 ### Dataset description